Gibbs point process approximation: Total variation bounds using Stein's method: Prerequisites

-Note that \RS is the form of Ruelle stability commonly used in spatial statistics, see \cite{moellerwaage04}.
-If we can choose $\psi^*(x)$ as $\beta(x)$ times a constant, we get the classical definition by \cite{ruelle69}.
-In any case Ruelle stability ensures that the unnormalized density $\tu$ is integrable.
+Note that $\RS$ is the form of Ruelle stability commonly used in spatial statistics; see \citet{moellerwaage04}.
+If we can choose $\psi^*(x)$ as $\beta(x)$ times a constant, we get the classical definition by \citet{ruelle69}.
+In any case Ruelle stability ensures that the unnormalized density $\tilde{u}$ is integrable.

-If we can write the interaction function as $\varphi(x,y)=e^{-V(x,y)}$, then \UB is equivalent to requiring that the potential $V$ is bounded from below, which is a commonly used condition in statistical physics, see e.g.\ \cite{ruelle69}.
+If we can write the interaction function as $\varphi (x,y)=e^{-V(x,y)}$, then $\UB$ is equivalent to requiring that the potential $V$ is bounded from below, which is a commonly used condition in statistical physics; see, for example, \citet{ruelle69}.